shterrett/drawing-demo/README.md

 # Drawer

-This is a demo that parses and **extremely** simple drawing language and draws lines on the screen.
+This is a demo that parses an **extremely** simple drawing language and draws lines on the screen.

 ## Example Script